ngblaylock/extract-gsheet/11ty-site/pages/documentation.md

 - Include the script and call `extractGSheet(<published sheet url>)`
 - No API Keys required
-- Will extract all tabs in the published sheet
+- Can extract all tabs or single tab in the published sheet
 - Transforms column headers into usable keys
 - Each table includes the title, name of the tab (if publishing multiple tabs), keys, and data values
 - Clears out columns without a column header (key)